trebeljahr/trebeljahr.com/_posts/writing-down-what-i-know.md

 ## What to write about?

-Topics that I want to cover are - nutrition, the workings of the brain, ideas and what knowledge is, technology and how computers actually work...
-There I would like to unwrap layers of complexity, starting with something as low level as transistors and working my way up towards higher level programming languages, eventually, operating systems, and web-servers and the way a normal user interacts with a smartphone in their day to day life, biochemistry and the way things in the body work, how cells do their job and how the insides of a cell are really complex factories with things like tiny conveyor belts moving raw materials around, manufacturing sites producing complex things from those materials and power plants and planning offices running the whole operation...
+Topics that I want to cover are - nutrition, the workings of the brain, ideas and what knowledge is, technology and how computers  work...
+There I would like to unwrap layers of complexity, starting with something as low level as transistors and working my way up towards higher level programming languages, eventually, operating systems, and web-servers and the way a normal user interacts with a smartphone in their day to day life, biochemistry and the way things in the body work, how cells do their job and how the insides of a cell are  complex factories with things like tiny conveyor belts moving raw materials around, manufacturing sites producing complex things from those materials and power plants and planning offices running the whole operation...

 ## Committing to it.